Dannymak1993/It-All-Starts-Here/README.md

 ## Description

 This is my personal portfolio repository.
-It is built entirely using React front end.
+It is built entirely using React.

 ## Table of Contents